Flood mitigation in Darwin region

 Darwin flood mitigation report

-The department is undertaking the implementation of the recommended measures as per the committee's report for the following key areas:
+The Department of Infrastructure, Planning and Logistics (DIPL) is leading the implementation of the recommended measures as per the committee's report for the following key areas:

 Flooding can occur in the Rapid Creek catchment when heavy rain combines with high tides to cause flood water to back up into the creek and flood low-lying properties.